hyoo-ru/crowd.hyoo.ru/README.md

 Under the hood, text is just List of Tokens.
 So, entering word letter by letter changes same Chunk instead of creating new.

+### Write Algorithm

+- Input: new text and range of existen text.
+- Locate Tokens which relate to the range.
+- Before and after new text appen substrings of first and last tokens which should be untouched.
+- Split new text using universal tokinizer.
+- Reconciliate list of tokens unsing list insertion algorithm.

 ## Mergeable Document

 - `root` Returns root Node with Head = 0.